-In this article, we will talk about the last one—distance to home, as this is the only one on which the mapping area has an impact; the rest of them will be considered constant in both cases.
+In this article, we will talk about the last one—distance to home—as this is the only one upon which the mapping area has an impact; the rest of them will be considered constant in both cases.

 The area polygons are defined in such a way that they cover the entire area of interest on the terrain.
 For more information about how to create them, you can check here: https://knowledge.wingtra.com/create-a-new-flight-plan

 There are two types of areas, based on the shape of the mapping features:

 - Linear mapping—used for mapping of networks and artificial infrastructures—and natural corridors based on linear development, such as roads, railways, power lines, pipelines, rivers, etc. These feature:

 - Fewer (at least two or three) but longer (up to a few kilometers) flight lines